brianguenter/FastDifferentiation.jl/docs/src/examples.md

 ```

-You can compute any subset of the columns of the Jacobian:
+Compute any subset of the columns of the Jacobian:
 ```julia
 julia> symb = jacobian([x*y,y*z,x*z],[x,y,z]) #all columns
 3×3 Matrix{Node}: